fbeyhan/Beyhan-Family/README.md

 - ✅ Filter by category
 - ✅ Filter by date range (today, week, month, year)
 - ✅ Search transactions by description
-- ✅ Display net total calculation
+- ✅ Display net total calculation top
 - ✅ Delete transaction with confirmation
 - ✅ Empty state for no transactions
 - ✅ Navigate back to finance dashboard